Best Potty Training Supplies 2026: Top 8 Picks for Toddlers

 Best for: Initial potty training from approximately 18 months through age 3.

 Watch out for: The minimalist design means there are no "fun" features to entertain reluctant trainers.
-For children who need more engagement, the Summer My Size Potty may be more motivating.
+For children who need more engagement, the Ingenuity My Size Potty Pro may be more motivating.

-4. Summer My Size Potty Realistic Flush — Best for Reluctant Trainers
+Check price on Amazon4.
+Ingenuity My Size Potty Pro — Best for Reluctant Trainers

 Best for: Children who are hesitant, afraid of the regular toilet, or who respond to novelty and play.

-5. Kalencom 2-in-1 Potty-to-Go Travel Potty — Best Travel and Daycare Use
+Check price on Amazon5.
+Ingenuity My Travel Potty (2-in-1) — Best Travel and Daycare Use

-The Kalencom folds flat and can be used as either a standalone portable potty with disposable bags or as a toilet seat insert on public toilets.
+The Ingenuity My Travel Potty folds flat and works as either a standalone portable potty with disposable liners or as a toilet seat insert on public toilets.
 For daycare drop-off transitions, travel outings, and public restroom use, this is the essential portability solution.
-The snap-on bags keep disposal clean and hygienic.
+The disposable liners keep disposal clean and hygienic.
 Many parents use this alongside a home potty during the active training phase.

 Best for: Travel, public outings, and families who need a portable solution for daycare transitions.

-Kalencom 2-in-1 Potty-to-Go - Folds flat, works as standalone or toilet insert, disposable bag system
+Folds flat, works as standalone or toilet insert, disposable liner system

-The Bumbo Seat Insert is the simplest and most affordable toilet training product: it is just a comfortable padded seat that fits into a standard adult toilet, making the opening small enough for a toddler to sit securely without fear of falling in.
-No step stool, no standalone unit — just a well-designed insert for families training on the regular toilet with a separate step stool already in place.
+The Munchkin Sturdy seat insert is the simplest and most affordable toilet training product: a comfortable seat that fits onto a standard adult toilet, making the opening small enough for a toddler to sit securely without fear of falling in.
+No step stool, no standalone unit, just a well-designed insert for families training on the regular toilet with a separate step stool already in place.

 Best for: Families who already have a step stool and want only the seat insert.